RoastedBrotato/CalorieCountingBot/README.md

 - `!analyzefood [description]` - **Enhanced analysis** with measurements (e.g., "350g chicken and salad")
 - `!estimate <description>` - **Text-only** calorie estimation (no image needed)
 - `!testapi` - Test if Gemini AI is working properly

+### 🔥 Quick Calorie Logging
+After any AI analysis, the bot will add ✅ and ❌ reaction buttons:
+- **React with ✅** to automatically add the estimated calories to your daily total
+- **React with ❌** to decline adding the calories
+- No need to manually type `!addcalories` - just click the reaction!

 ### Advanced Food Analysis Features